sdalton16/sign-up-page/README.md

 # sign-up-page

-Project for the Odin Project focused on building a well-designed form.
+Project for the Odin Project focused on building a well-designed sign-up form with client-side validations.